 Let’s kick this off by assuming we can all agree by now that, if you’re in business, networking is a good idea.
 The reasons are obvious.

-Even those with tonnes of experience, and who exude confidence from over pore are likely to be prone to a certain amount of networking nerves.
+Even those with tonnes of experience and who exude confidence from over pore are likely to be prone to a certain amount of networking nerves.
 It’s entirely natural, very common and nothing you can’t overcome with the right strategy.
-So, with our personal experiences of networking we decided to pull together our top tips for getting in there, and out of there, alive.
+So, with our personal experiences of networking we decided to pull together our top tips for avoiding networking nerves and getting in there and out of there, alive.

 #1 – Work out why you’re doing it